binerogroup/documentation/_sources/getting-started/available-services.rst.txt

 This is a system that takes a request and forwards it to one of several available servers in a pool.

-If one server is not working (or needs to be for instance rebooted), it will be removed from the pool.
+If one server is not working (or needs to be for example rebooted), it will be removed from the pool.
 By using a load balancer, its easier to scale out a system.

 Secret store